 Medical-Grade HEPA: Yes | Weight: 3.6 lbs

-Air purifiers with features like this, including a true hepa filter, normally cost quite a bit, but you are getting all of this for a very budget price.
-It’s one of the best value air purifiers for pet owners or anyone with mold issues.
+Air purifiers with features like this, including a true HEPA filter, normally cost quite a bit, but you are getting all of this for a very budget price.
+It’s one of the best-value air purifiers for pet owners or a great air purifier for a baby.
 You’ve heard of the old 3in1 air purifier.
 Well, this is much more in one handy unit.

-The SilverOnyx has a great design that fits into any space and it’s compact measuring just 13″ tall and about 7.5″ wide.
-So, like the Blue Pure, it’s easy to keep in the spaces you use most, like your bedroom, kitchen or home theater.
+The SilverOnyx has a great design that fits into any space, and it’s compact, measuring just 13″ tall and about 7.5″ wide.
+So, like the Blue Pure, it’s easy to keep in the spaces you use most, like your bedroom, kitchen, or home theater.
 But don’t let that size fool you.
 It has all of the features to look for in a great air purifier.
 It has 5 cleaning levels of filtration for the freshest, cleanest air possible.
 The filtration system is a filter cartridge that includes a mesh pre-filter, H13 HEPA filter, and activated carbon, and it also uses UV-C light and an Ion generator for good measure.

 This model offers 5 speeds to clean your air as fast as possible.
 It will clean the air in rooms large as 600 sq ft.
 That is a lot of square feet, which means more clean air.
 Other features include a timer, so that you can use it as an automatic mode to turn it on and off when you want.
 That auto mode is handy for when you aren’t home or asleep.

 The LCD screen shows the PM2.5 (particulate matter) sensor so you can adjust airflow.
 As you can imagine, that makes for some serious harmful particle removal.
 The buttons are all on top, and it is very easy to use.